Cwantic/Documentation/Design/Modification.md

 ## 2. Remove elements

-Select elements and click the **Remove elements** button to delete these elements.
+Select elements and click on the **Remove elements** button to delete these elements.

 You can **Undo** this command.